react-press/react-press-bootstrap/README.md

 <h3>main.scss</h3>
 the main stylesheet that is loaded into the index.js file right after the bootstrap stylesheet
 <h3>Mixins</h3>
 the mixins are located in src/assets/sass/globals/.
 Currently there a 4 main break point mixins.
+You can change where the breakpoints occur in the src/assets/sass/globals/variables.scss file.
 <br/>
 * @include xsmall-screen { min-width: 640px }
 <br/>